anomaly/prestans-docs/source/install.rst

 	    +-- prestans
 	+-- client
 	+-- conf

-`mod_wsgi <http://code.google.com/p/modwsgi/wiki/ConfigurationDirectives#WSGIPythonPath>`_ allows you to use path files
+        project.pth

+mod_wsgi's `WSGIPythonPath <http://code.google.com/p/modwsgi/wiki/ConfigurationDirectives#WSGIPythonPath>`_ directive tells mod_wsgi to add any locations delclared in files with the ``.pth`` extension to the runtime Python path.
+This allows you to put Python modules in a directory e.g ``ext`` and distribute it with your project.

 AppEngine
 ---------

 Python projects under AppEngine use a YAML configuration file called `app.yaml <https://developers.google.com/appengine/docs/python/config/appconfig>`_ to specify versions of Python libraries you project requires.
-Ensure that you have one of the following included in your `app.yaml <https://developers.google.com/appengine/docs/python/config/appconfig#Python_app_yaml_Configuring_libraries>`_ file.
+Ensure that you have one of the following included in your app.yaml file.

 During development::